-His current research and design work focus on the cultural significance of architectural technologies, with an emphasis on innovative building-envelope design and the interactions of architecture and nature.
+His current research and design work focus on the cultural significance of architectural technologies, with an emphasis on innovative building-envelope design, the history of modern technology, and the interactions of architecture and nature.
 He is the author of the books Contemporary Curtain Wall Architecture (Princeton Architectural Press) and Translucent Building Skins (Routledge).
 His research has been supported by grants from the Graham Foundation, the Hewlett Foundation, and the Campus Research Board at the University of Illinois.
 He also maintains a design practice based in Urbana, Illinois, which has been recognized with national design awards for projects including a proposal for affordable multi-unit housing in New York City and a residential addition built in Champaign, Illinois.

 Master of Architecture, Harvard University, 1996.

 Bachelor of Science in Architectural Studies, University of Illinois at Urbana-Champaign, 1993.